swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 ### Integrating with SwiftNIO

-SwiftNIO integration is currently implemented in the [swift-nio-extras](https://github.com/apple/swift-nio-extras) package.
+SwiftNIO integration will be available in the [swift-nio-extras](https://github.com/apple/swift-nio-extras) package when this package becomes stable.
 To configure a NIO channel handler for use with the new HTTP types, we can add `HTTP2FramePayloadToHTTPServerCodec` before our other channel handlers:

 ```swift
 NIOTSListenerBootstrap(group: NIOTSEventLoopGroup())